-Most of the benthic deepwater (e.g., deeper than 90 feet) habitats of Puget Sound proper consist of unconsolidated sediments such as sand, mud, and cobbles.
-The vast majority of the rockybottom areas of Puget Sound occur within the San Juan Basin, with the remaining portions spread among the rest of Puget Sound proper (Palsson et al. 2009).
+Most of the benthic deepwater (e.g., deeper than 90 feet (27.4 m)) habitats of Puget Sound proper consist of unconsolidated sediments such as sand, mud, and cobbles.
+The vast majority of the rocky-bottom areas of Puget Sound occur within the San Juan Basin, with the remaining portions spread among the rest of Puget Sound proper (Palsson et al. 2009).
 Depths in the Puget Sound extend to over 920 feet (280 meters).

 Benthic habitats within Puget Sound have been influenced by a number of factors.
-The degradation of some rocky habitat, loss of eelgrass and kelp, introduction of non-natural-origin species that modify habitat, and degradation of water quality are threats to marine habitat in Puget Sound (Drake et al. 2010b; Palsson et al. 2009).
-Some benthic habitats have been impacted by derelict fishing gear that includes lost fishing nets, and shrimp and crab pots (Good et al. 2010).
+The degradation of some rocky habitat, loss of eelgrass and kelp, introduction of non-natural-origin species that modify habitat, and degradation of water quality are threats to marine habitat in Puget Sound (Drake et al. 2010; Palsson et al. 2009).
+Some benthic habitats have been impacted by derelict fishing gear that include lost fishing nets, and shrimp and crab pots (Good et al. 2010).
 Derelict fishing gear can continue "ghost" fishing and is known to kill rockfish, salmon, and marine mammals as well as degrade rocky habitat by altering bottom composition and killing numerous species of marine fish and invertebrates that are eaten by rockfish (Good et al. 2010).
 Thousands of nets have been documented within Puget Sound and most have been found in the San Juan Basin and the Main Basin.
 The Northwest Straits Initiative has operated a program to remove derelict gear throughout the Puget Sound region.
 In addition, WDFW and the Lummi, Stillaguamish, Tulalip, Nisqually, and Nooksack Tribes and others have supported or conducted derelict gear prevention and removal efforts.
 Net removal has mostly concentrated in waters less than 100 feet (33 m) deep where most lost nets are found (Good et al. 2010).
 The removal of over 4,600 nets and over 3,000 derelict pots have restored over 650 acres of benthic habitat (Northwest Straights Initiative 2014), though many derelict nets and crab and shrimp pots remain in the marine environment.
 Several hundred derelict nets have been documented in waters deeper than 100 feet deep (NRC 2014).
-Over 200 rockfish have been documented within recovered derelict gear (NRC 2010).
+Over 200 rockfish have been documented within recovered derelict gear.
+Because habitats deeper than 100 feet (30.5 m) are most readily used by adult yelloweye rockfish and bocaccio, there is an unknown but potentially significant impact from deepwater derelict gear on rockfish habitats within Puget Sound.

-Over the last century, human activities have introduced a variety of toxins into the Georgia Basin at levels that may affect adult and juvenile rockfish habitat and/or the prey that support them.
+Over the last century, human activities have introduced a variety of toxins into the Georgia Basin at levels that can affect adult and juvenile rockfish habitat and/or the prey that support them.
 Toxic pollutants in Puget Sound include oil and grease, polychlorinated biphenyls (PCBs), phthalates, PBDEs, and heavy metals that include zinc, copper, and lead.
-Several urban embayments in Puget Sound have high levels of heavy metals and organic compounds (Palsson et al. 2009).
-About 32% of the sediments in the Puget Sound region are considered to be moderately or highly contaminated (Puget Sound Action Team 2007), though some areas are undergoing clean-up operations that have improved benthic habitats (Puget Sound Partnership 2010).
+Several urban embayments in Puget Sound have high levels of heavy metals and organic compounds (Palsson et al. 2009).There are no studies to date that define specific adverse health effects thresholds for specific toxicants in any rockfish species; however, it is likely that PCBs pose a risk to rockfish health and fitness (Palsson et al. 2009).
+About 32 percent of the sediments in the Puget Sound region are considered to be moderately or highly contaminated (PSAT 2007), though some areas are undergoing clean-up operations that have improved benthic habitats (Sanga 2015).